-Graduate students at UCR may support their education with a combination of competitive firstyear and dissertation-year fellowships; paid academic employment such as teaching assistantships, readerships, and graduate student researcher positions; and need-based aid.
-Firstyear fellowships are usually awarded at admission.
+Graduate students at UCR support their education with a combination of competitive first year and dissertation-year fellowships; paid academic employment such as teaching assistantships, readerships, and graduate student researcher positions; and need-based aid.
+First year fellowships are usually awarded at admission.
 Once admitted and enrolled, students may also apply for competitive campus fellowships, including dissertation-year fellowships.
-Other sources of campus support include Graduate Student Association Minigrants, which are most often used to pay for conference travel.
-And we encourage students to seek external support, from sources such as the National Science Foundation.
+Other sources of campus support include departmental and Graduate Student Association Conference travel grants.
+The department offers competitive grants for obtaining additional methodological training at the ICPSR and IQMR summer schools.
+We encourage students to seek external support, from sources such as the National Science Foundation, and UCR’s Graduate Division provides training and assistance in applying for external funding.
 Most fellowships and teaching assistantships include fee remissions and health insurance, as do some graduate student researcher jobs.
 For US citizens and permanent residents, go to: http://graduate.ucr.edu/fin_aid.html for detailed information.

 Advanced graduate students are encouraged to seek outside fellowships for their dissertation research and the campus’ own Office of Research Affairs provides expert help in identifying and locating such funds.